awsbpfeiff/Systems-Manager-Labs/Lab_16_SessionManager-PortForward.md

 1. Open an AWS CLI session (refer to Accessing AWS Account for your AWS keys)

+2. Install the [Session Manager Plugin] (https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html)

-2. Run the following command
+3. Run the following command

     a.  *aws ssm start-session \--target \"Your Instance ID\"
         \--document-name AWS-StartPortForwardingSession \--parameters
         \"portNumber\"=\[\"3389\"\],\"localPortNumber\"=\[\"56789\"\]*

-3. You will see that your session has started
+4. You will see that your session has started

 ![](./media/image40.png)

-4. Navigate to [Systems Manager \> Instances & Nodes \> Session
+5. Navigate to [Systems Manager \> Instances & Nodes \> Session
     Manager](https://console.aws.amazon.com/systems-manager/session-manager/sessions)

-5. You will now see your session open inside the console
+6. You will now see your session open inside the console

 ![](./media/image41.png)

-6. Navigate back EC2 and get your password
+7. Navigate back EC2 and get your password

     a.
 Select **Connect** on your instance